-Prior to winning elected office, Jeff was appointed by Attorney General Mark Herring to serve as the Deputy Attorney General for transportation, real estate and construction litigation for the Commonwealth of Virginia.
-Prior to that appointment, Jeff was head of Government Relations at the Richmond Redevelopment and Housing Authority.
-Jeff also served as Deputy Chief of Staff for the Mayor of Richmond.
+Prior to his election to the General Assembly, Jeff was appointed by Attorney General Mark Herring to serve as the Deputy Attorney General for transportation, real estate and construction litigation for the Commonwealth of Virginia.
+He also served as the head of Government Relations at the Richmond Redevelopment and Housing Authority and the Deputy Chief of Staff for the Mayor of Richmond.

-But in 2013, Jeff was elected to serve as the 3rd District representative for the Richmond City School Board, which he was selected by his peers to lead as Chairman in 2013 and again in 2016.
-As Chair of Richmond City’s School Board, Jeff worked to advance education opportunities for Richmond’s kids.
-He led the effort to expand Pre-K to over 1,000 children, created a comprehensive academic improvement plan and helped create the Richmond Career Education and Employment Academy, which provides functional life skills training for students with disabilities.
+In 2013, Jeff was elected to serve as the 3rd District representative for the Richmond City School Board.
+He was selected by his peers to lead as Chairman in 2013 and again in 2016.
+As Chair of Richmond City School Board, Jeff worked to advance education opportunities for Richmond’s kids.
+He led the effort to expand Pre-K to over 1,000 children, created a comprehensive academic improvement plan, and helped create the Richmond Career Education and Employment Academy, which provides functional life skills training for students with disabilities.
 Jeff knows that no other project we undertake as a city, a region, a state, or a country is more important than creating the public education system that our children deserve.

 Jeff’s commitment to the community extends beyond the State Capitol.
-He serves on the Maymont Foundation Board, which helps foster community engagement, citizen leadership, and private philanthropy.
-He serves on the Board of Directors of Fit4Kids, and holds leadership roles with Next Up.
+He serves on the Boards of Directors for: the Maymont Foundation, Fit4Kids, and holds leadership roles with Next Up.